912099115521487

 • Over 20 years of experience educating in independent, public, international schools, and universities

-• Clinical Director at The Kita Center
+• Director of Postvention & Community Programs at The Kita Center

 • Expert in social-emotional learning, grief, and loss, with a specialization in suicide bereavement and prevention